arifthehappy/AOS_Lab/assignment2/23mcmt10/Readme.md

-# use make to create RFShell
+# use make to create ShellKhan

-# run ./RFShell
+# run ./ShellKhan

 # use man <command> for help

+ls and ps are functional

 pipes are not functional yet
 cd is not functional